AVSimulation/SCANeR-Quick-Starts/Pages/HT_Create_a_simple_environment_from_scratch/HT_Create_a_simple_environment_from_scratch.md

 In SCANeR studio, the simulation is composed of `actors` (light vehicles, trucks, buses, motorbikes, pedestrians, etc...) performing actions according to a `scenario` that has been created by the user.
 This `scenario` has to take place in an environement we call the `terrain` of the `scenario`.
 There are default environments present in SCANeR studio that you can use, but you can also create your own.

 > Note: If you already have specific environments, you can import them in SCANeR studio, or we can help you import them.
-We also propose complete and realistic environments sur as the [N118 around Paris](https://www.avsimulation.com/a86-n118/) or [the Europe 2.0 environment](https://www.avsimulation.com/europe-2-0/).
+We also propose complete and realistic environments as the [N118 around Paris](https://www.avsimulation.com/a86-n118/) or [the Europe 2.0 environment](https://www.avsimulation.com/europe-2-0/).
 If you are interested in such services, feel free to contact us.

-A `terrain` is composed of the logical road network, used by the Traffic module to control all the autonomous vehicles in the scenario, and of a 3D representation of the road, the intersections and the decorative elements.
+A `terrain` is composed of the logical road network, used by the actors to take their own decision (thanks to SCANeR Traffic A.I.), and of a 3D representation of the road, the intersections and the decorative elements.

 In this guide, I will explain how to create a new environment composed of a simple intersection with traffic lights, and use it in the simulation.